Adapting your home: Access into and around your home

 Visual access

-It is important to ensure that the front entrance is easy to see and locate.
-This is especially helpful for people who have any kind of sight loss or difficulties with memory, or recognising their own front door.
+It is important to ensure that a front entrance is easy to see/locate, especially for people who have any kind of sight loss or difficulties with memory or recognising their own front door.
 A clearly defined and labelled front entrance makes it easier to locate.

 • If there are steps a strip of lighter colour on the edge of the steps (for example white or yellow) will make it easier to see the shape and size of the steps.